How Do You Get Bed Bugs?

 First, it's important for you to be able to recognize bed bugs.
 Next, you can discover proven ways to keep them away from your property.

-Lastly, you can learn effective methods of eliminating them if they do end up in your house.
+Lastly, you can learn effective methods to eliminate bed bugs if they do end up in your house.

 How to Identify Bed Bugs

 Bed bugs have a distinct appearance.
 They are either light brown or reddish in color, depending on whether they've recently had a meal.